 Species - Corbicula fluminea

-Corbicula fluminea is native to Southeast China, Democratic People's Republic of Korea, Southeast Russia and the Ussuri Basin (Aguirre and Poss 1999).
-Asian clams can significantly impact on aquatic systems, primarily through habitat change and outcompeting native species for resources (Pimentel et al. 2005; Karatayev et al. 2007).
+They significantly impact aquatic systems, primarily through habitat change and outcompeting native species for resources (Pimentel et al. 2005; Karatayev et al. 2007).

-The invasive success of C. fluminea has been linked to features such as early sexual maturity, rapid growth, high fecundity, short life span, high survival capabilities, extensive dispersal capacities and colonisation of a wide range of habitat types (Sousa et al. 2008; Morton 1997).
+The invasive success of C. fluminea is linked to features such as early sexual maturity, rapid growth, high fecundity, short life span, high survival capabilities, extensive dispersal capacities and colonisation of a wide range of habitat types (Sousa et al. 2008; Morton 1997).

 • Non-native